-“Nothing is so contrary to godliness as levity,” contended John Fletcher, for “Jesting and raillery [teasing], lightness of behavior, useless occupations, joy without trembling and awe of God, an affection of vivacity and sprightliness, are all contrary to the Spirit of God.”
-He puts forward the sobering question, “Are we not walking in the presence of God—on the verge of the grave—and in the sight of eternity?” and concludes, in a word, that “All who walk with God are serious.”
+“Nothing is so contrary to godliness as levity,” said John Fletcher, for “jesting and raillery [teasing], lightness of behavior, useless occupations, joy without trembling and awe of God, an affection of vivacity and sprightliness, are all contrary to the Spirit of God.”
+He puts forward the sobering question, “Are we not walking in the presence of God—on the verge of the grave—and in the sight of eternity?” and concludes, in a word, that “all who walk with God are serious.”
 Seriousness of mind is in view in 1 Peter 5:8: “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
 Christians have a serious adversary, so Christians need to be serious.

 If happiness is the kind of giddy, stupid feeling that is alluded to in a thousand trite remarks, then it is indeed incompatible with godly sobriety.
 An old song by Al Stillman and Dick Manning offers a revealing quip:

 If happiness is the kind of thing that comes and goes, then one may as well ride the world’s happy wave, surfing from one high to another, and sit out sad moments, hoping that the happy tide will come rolling back in.

 Christian happiness is solid happiness.
 It is not light or flighty.

 Those who are constantly fooling around, occupying themselves with “innocent” pleasures, or browsing for a snippet to spark their joy, may spend much time laughing and smiling, but they are fundamentally unhappy people.
 Biblical happiness is qualitatively different than the kind of joy that is afforded by worldly amusements.
 True happiness—satisfaction and delight in God, and the pleasant, peaceful assurance of his favor and fellowship—is deep as God is deep.